Michael-Yongshi/WAM-Core/README.md

 ## Getting Started

-To use the application see 'Installing'.
+To install a working application grab the zip folder from:

+<b>Windows 10 64 bit</b>: https://www.jottacloud.com/s/13030f55cae66fb428698777e670d3a052a.

+<b>Ubuntu 18 64 bit</b>: https://www.jottacloud.com/s/130ab5742a54b87443a896a37062196affa.

+Unzip the folder and run the exe / app file within.

+## Development

 The rest of these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Installing

-Grab the zip folder from:

-<b>Windows 10 64 bit</b>: https://www.jottacloud.com/s/13030f55cae66fb428698777e670d3a052a.

-<b>Ubuntu 18 64 bit</b>: https://www.jottacloud.com/s/130ab5742a54b87443a896a37062196affa.

-Unzip the folder and run the exe file within.

-### Prerequisites (dev only)
+### Python, IDE & Git

 ```
 install vscode